-From introducing the Simmental cattle breed into Australia, via the region’s first stud, to being an early implementer of center pivot irrigation in Tasmania in the 1980s, the farm’s historical roots bely its technological progressiveness.
+From introducing the Simmental cattle breed into Australia, via the region’s first stud, to being an early implementer of center pivot irrigation in Tasmania in the 1980s, the farm’s historical roots lie in its technological progressiveness.

 “Drones are going to be big,” Piers foresees, “but, that’s pretty basic technology.
 When it gets a bit smarter… so they can fly around, identify a problem, and then alert you to it, rather than just you having to watch your screen, that could be interesting.
 That would just save us a heap of time.”

 Far from complicating his life as farm manager, he’s found a “really easy, simple user interface” in AgriWebb.
 This allows anyone on his farm to add information to a list, or to simply drag items from one page to another.
 “This is one of the reasons I love AgriWebb,” said Piers.
-“People love to talk about all the Sci-Fi stuff and the robots, and it’ll happen.
-But, the low-hanging fruit is just in efficiency.”
+“People love to talk about all the Sci-Fi stuff and robots, and it’ll happen.
+But, the low-hanging fruit is just as efficient.”